China

 For our current policy projections (CPP), we establish an optimistic (CPP min) and a conservative (CPP max) range based on different scenarios projecting the development of China’s energy sector based on policies and developments.

-We calculate China’s energy-related CO2 emissions in 2025 based on our 2024 estimate, assuming constant emissions from 2024 to 2025 at the optimistic end.
-At the conservative end, we assume fossil fuel consumption changes at the same rate from 2024 to 2025 as observed from 2023 to 2024, reflecting a modest increase of 1.5%.
+We calculate China’s energy-related CO2 emissions in 2025 based on our 2024 estimate, assuming constant emissions from 2024 to 2025 at the conservative end.
+At the optimistic end, we assume total CO2 emissions decline by 1%, reflecting a continued trend observed in the first half of 2025.
 At both ends of the range, given the limited time remaining, China is expected to miss the short-term carbon intensity reduction targets set out in its 14th FYP (Xinhua News Agency, 2021):

-Emissions for 2030 and 2035 are calculated based on projections from WEO 2024 (for CPP min) and CETO 2024 (for CPP max), with emissions for the intervening years determined through interpolation.
+Emissions for 2030 and 2035 are calculated based on projections from WEO 2024 (for CPP min) and GECO 2024 (for CPP max), with emissions for the intervening years determined through interpolation.

 For the CPP min scenario, we start with the Stated Policies Scenario (STEPS) in IEA WEO 2024—which for China we take as a basis for the current policies scenario as stated policies are highly certain to be achieved in the country— and calculate TPED based on the Chinese methodology of applying the average efficiency of coal-fired power plants to calculate TPED from non-fossil sources (renewables and nuclear) (IEA, 2022b).
 We start with an efficiency of 305.5 grams coal equivalent (gce) per kWh (around 8.9 MJ/kWh for Chinese coal-fired power plants), based on NDRC (2021), which improves over time to 300 gce/kWh in 2025 and 295 gce/kWh in 2030 based on a conservative scenario from IEA (2021b).
 This is deemed as an optimistic end of the CPP as it is an ambitious interpretation of current policies and achieves China’s NDC targets.
 Given that China’s NDC targets are now subsumed under domestic policies, and that China’s current policy developments are highly likely to overachieve its targets, we employ this as a minimum bound.